 The idea that one of the visitors was Jesus himself is not original to this mini-series; Christians down through the years have speculated that Jesus may have appeared to people before the Incarnation, and that this may have been one of those occasions.

 In any case, as you can see here, there is a consistent thread running through filmed interpretations of this story from Genesis.
 The three visitors are all clearly at least angelic on some level, and one of them, it is strongly hinted, may be even more.
-How this is communicated varies from film to film, but the basic idea — and the link between the visitors who predict the birth of Isaac and the God who discusses the fate of Sodom with Abraham — seems to be pretty standard.
+How this is communicated varies from film to film, but the basic idea — that one of the visitors who predicted the birth of Isaac was also the God who discussed the fate of Sodom and Gomorrah with Abraham — seems to be pretty standard.